ulflulfl/ntp/accuracy/Readme.md

 ### Local NTP Server

-Placing an NTP server in the local network provides more control and usually a higher accuracy.
+Placing an NTP server (that uses it's own local [clock source](clock_sources.md), typically GPS)  in the local network provides more control and usually a higher accuracy.

 Advantages:
 - usable worldwide
-- accuracy down to microseconds typical "Estimated Error"
+- accuracy down to microseconds typical "Estimated Error" possible
 - accuracy only depends on "own equipment"
 - no internet connection needed
 - low security risk (compared to internet servers)